campjs/campjs-ix/source/call-for-papers/index.md

 Workshops are a great way to get involved and teach a skill.
 If you’re on the fence as to whether your proposal is a good fit, please submit it anyway!

+## Run a side-activity
+We're always looking for people to run activities on the side.

+If you have a hobby you want to bring to camp (think bushwalking, drone flying, knitting, music) let us know:

+1. <a href="https://github.com/campjs/campjs-ix/issues/new">Create an issue</a> letting us know what your activity is
+1. Let us know how much time you're willing to set aside for it on the weekend (a couple of hours, a full day etc) and we'll add it to the schedule
+1. Don't forget to include some info about what your activity will be like, and what campers need to bring

 # 💸 What you get
-CampJS is a **volunteer run organisation** which arrives to keep tickets as cheap as possible.
-We rely on our speakers volunteering as well.

-However we have several options which hopefully suit your situation:
+CampJS is a **volunteer run organisation** which tries to keep tickets as cheap as possible.
+However we have several options for speakers and workshop organizers which hopefully suit your situation:

 * If your employer pays for your ticket and travel expenses, we will list them as a speaker sponsor.
 * If you're paying your own way we can heavily discount your ticket